ramin0011/RedisSharp/README.md

 benefits:
 1. access the same benefits from stackexchange or stackexchange.extentions
 2. save your data in sorted sets or sorts or string types
-3. get the last saved items as the first retreiving items in sortedLists (like using in feeds)
+3. get the last saved items as the first retreiving items in sortedLists (like using in feeds meaning the first items you get are the recent saved items)

 #How it works
 install from nuget